Central Park Tower: Art Students League deal

 After learning that 220 Central Park South would block views of Central Park from the proposed tower, Barnett and his associates devised plans to cantilever part of the tower away from 220 Central Park South.
-This cantilever would overhang the Art Students League of New York's building at 215 West 57th Street and, thus, needed approval from the LPC.
+This cantilever would overhang the Art Students League of New York's building at 215 West 57th Street.
+Since the Art Students League building was a designated city landmark, the LPC needed to certify that the cantilever would not have a negative visual impact on the older building.
 In addition, the tower would need to be structurally strengthened to support the weight of the cantilever.
 Gordon Gill sketched plans for the cantilever, which Barnett estimated would increase the construction budget by $300 million.
+The proposed cantilever garnered opposition from the community.
+In October 2013, Manhattan Community Board 5 voted against allowing the cantilever, although the vote was merely advisory; final power over the decision rested with the LPC.
+The LPC approved the air rights sale and cantilever in a 6–1 vote.
+The commission's chairman Robert B. Tierney concluded that, despite the tower's large size, the cantilever would have a "negligible impact on the landmark site".

-In October 2013, Manhattan Community Board 5 voted against allowing the cantilever, although the vote was merely advisory and final power over the decision rested with the LPC.
-Weeks later, the LPC approved the air rights sale and cantilever in a 6–1 vote.
-At the same meeting, Extell revealed a revised design that would rise 1,423 ft tall.
+That November, Extell revealed a revised design that would rise 1,423 ft tall; Extell had demolished all the previous buildings on the site by then.
+Critics pressured the Art Students League to reject the cantilever, a move that Barnett claimed was made entirely "out of spite".
 In February 2014, the Art Students League also approved the deal in a 1,342–227 vote among all members despite opposition from several third parties including the Municipal Art Society.
 The vote had taken place after Extell had threatened to proceed without buying the league's air rights.
 Afterward, over 100 members of the Art Students League filed suit against Extell and the Art Students League organization itself to attempt to stop the air rights sale, but the lawsuit was dismissed in mid-2014.

 In January 2016, three hundred members of the League sued the League's leadership, claiming that instructions on how to vote on the sale were misleading and that the publicized voting procedure was not followed correctly.
 According to the lawsuit, materials distributed by the League's leadership indicated that abstaining from voting would count the same as a "no" vote, which allegedly led many members not to vote on the issue.
 If non-voting members' decisions were counted as "no" votes, the tally should have been 2,603–1,342 against the air rights sale.
 The second lawsuit was dismissed through summary judgment when a judge ruled that the League's leadership had acted in good faith while interpreting the League's by-laws regarding voting procedures.
 An appeals court upheld the decision in March 2016, as reversing the air-rights sale would have resulted in an undue hardship that would cost Extell more than $200 million.